 The Foundation operates according to a unique model whereby all income derived from the development of Caesarea is transferred from the Foundation’s subsidiaries- the Caesarea Development Corporation and the Caesarea Assets Corporation – to the Foundation, which then donates the profits for the advancement of schools and higher education in Israel.

 When Baron Edmond de Rothschild died in 1997, the family’s banking group and philanthropic foundations were passed on to his son, Baron Benjamin de Rothschild.
-Baron Benjamin de Rothschild and his wife, Baroness Ariane de Rothschild, are involved and play a leading role in the Caesarea Rothschild Foundation’s activities in Israel- as one of several Edmond de Rothschild Foundations that are active in the field of education around the world.
+Baron Benjamin de Rothschild and his wife, Baroness Ariane de Rothschild, are involved and play a leading role in the Edmond de Rothschild Foundation’s activities in Israel- as one of several Edmond de Rothschild Foundations that are active in the field of education around the world.

-Visit the Rothschild Foundation website here.
+Visit the Edmond de Rothschild Foundation (Israel) website here.